giuprinzi/ADM_HW5_GROUP7/README.md

 | Gennaro | De Cicco| GennaroDeCicco | gennarodecicco3@gmail.com |

 # **Dataset informations**
-The dataset was taken from the following link https://www.kaggle.com/datasets/mathurinache/citation-network-dataset, and as suggested we worked on a reduced dataset.
+The dataset was taken from the following link https://www.kaggle.com/datasets/mathurinache/citation-network-dataset, and as suggested we worked on a reduced dataset.<br>
+The top 10,000 papers with the highest number of citations were stored in a dataframe , saved afterward in a *.json file* in order to avoid rerunning it when needed.
 # **Content of the repository**
 *main.ipynb:*  Notebook file where you can find all the answers to the homework requests, with relatiev explanations and, as per requested, all the cells already runned and divided in sections